jcoliz/defender-endpoint-samples/monitor-manage-alerts/README.md

 syncronizes changes back to Defender when they are made locally.
 This sample runs in a container, and works with a Postgres database running in container.

+## Initial configuration

+Please see the [README](../README.md) at the top if this repository for necessary pre-requisites and initial configuration before running the sample.

+In particular, this sample requires these API permissions:

+* Microsoft Graph: SecurityAlert.Read.All

 ## Building the container

 From a terminal window in this folder: